lorena171991/Phase-1-Project-Growler/README.md

 # GROWLER.

 ## Overview
-Powered by [Open Brewery DB](https://www.openbrewerydb.org/) , This is my first Phase 1 single page application project. **GROWLER.** is a useful option when you're feeling a bit thirsty and looking for breweries in you area!
+Powered by [Open Brewery DB](https://www.openbrewerydb.org/) , this is my first Phase 1 single page application project. **GROWLER.** is a useful option when you're feeling a bit thirsty and looking for breweries in you area!

 ## Built With
 - `HTML`